 It has to be said however, that although these extensions do run on top of WordPress, their interface can be at times not as user-friendly as that of their host.
 Many users complain that the back-end of these extensions is not as intuitive as they expected in a WordPress environment, but in the end it all depends on your level of experience with eCommerce software added to your understanding of the processes involved in any type of commercial outlet, be it traditional or Internet-based.

-We’ll start with WooCommerce, our favorite Open Source solution and that of at least another 1,000,000 users who have downloaded it at least as many times, helping it become one of the most popular eCommerce solutions for WordPress, and for the right reasons.
+We’ll start with WooCommerce, our favorite Open Source solution and that of at least another 1,000,000 users who have downloaded it, making it become one of the most popular eCommerce solutions for WordPress, and for the right reasons.
 WooThemes had already built a strong reputation for themselves thanks to the combined beauty and functionality of its Themes and Plugins, before it ventured into the realm of eCommerce.
 Technically speaking WooCommerce is a Plugin, but its vast array of options makes it feel like a Content Management System on its own.

 Although WooCommerce can be used for free, it will cost you money to customize it beyond its basic functionality with advanced Extensions, such as Subscriptions, Table Rate Shipping, CSV Import Suite, USPS Shipping Method, Authorize.net Reporting, Returns and Warranty Requests, PDF Invoices, and many others.
 However the developers have made available extensive documentation that any seasoned developer can make good use of, and as a result a number of free alternatives are also available.